NintendudeGH/team-fortress-classic-for-3ds/README.md

 HOW TO USE LAN

-1.make sure your 3ds has a wi-fi connection NOTE: it does not take use of the 3ds's advanced wi-fi features 2.make sure the wireless switch is flipped on if you have a o3ds/o3ds-xl 3.¯\_(ツ)_/¯ keep troubleshooting you'll get there
+1.make sure your 3ds has a wi-fi connection
+2.make sure the wireless switch is flipped on if you have a o3ds/o3ds-xl 3.¯\_(ツ)_/¯ keep troubleshooting you'll get there eventaully

 updates
 ============================================================================================================================================